 4. Developing a strong sense of self

 If you’re a regular reader here, you know I’ve talked about the importance of a strong sense of self a gazillion times.
-Dissociation fragments our self: sometimes temporarily and sometimes for a long time.
+Dissociation fragments the self: sometimes temporarily and sometimes for a long time.

 How quickly your self re-integrates will depend on how resilient it is.
 If you have a fragile sense of self, it’ll be easy to disintegrate.

 Dissociation is the initial stage of compartmentalization.
 When you dissociate, your mind begins the process of creating a separate identity with a separate memory.
 The mind tries to compartmentalize the painful memories into this newly created memory bank so that ‘your’ memory doesn’t have to deal with them.

 Therefore, dissociation leads to disturbances in the self and disrupts the healthy development of the self.3

 This is one of the reasons why people who experience dissociation and trauma also have low self-esteem.
 They’re not clear about who they are and what they want.